Wind power in Belgium: Overview of offshore sector

+Belgium initiated its offshore wind energy sector in 2003 by planning the nation's first wind farm in the North Sea.
+By 2004, a 156-square kilometer area within Belgium's Exclusive Economic Zone was allocated for wind farm development.

-By year end 2020 Belgium had eight active offshore wind power projects totalling 399 turbines and 2262 MW of power, contributing 6.73 TWh.
+By 2020, Belgium had eight active offshore wind power projects totalling 399 turbines and 2262 MW of power, contributing 6.73 TWh.
 Offshore wind energy in the Belgian North Sea amounted to an installed capacity of 2,262 MW, which can produce an average of 8 TWh annually at 38% capacity factor, or around 10% of total electricity demand.

 In 2021, the wind resource was less than usual, contributing 6.77 TWh (8% of the total demand of 84.4 TWh).
 The capacity factor (cf) was 34.4%.

-After 2022, offshore wind energy capacity in the Belgian North Sea can be further developed to around 6 GW.

 The distance of the projects from shore typically range from 23 to 54 km, and the bathymetry of the water indicates the turbines will be based in waters typically between 14 and 40 meters deep.
+Some of the wind farms are connected via the Modular Offshore Grid.

+The International Energy Agency (IEA) noted Belgium's significant offshore wind energy development, ranking it sixth globally in 2021.
+Anticipating the nuclear phase-out by 2025, Belgium introduced a EUR 1.2 billion plan to secure electricity and reduce emissions, focusing on expanding offshore wind and providing incentives for renewable energy solutions.